-It’s 2012 and everyone’s ditching the standard cloth curtain for the more eclectic bead designs to revive the look of their home interior.
+Bead Curtain – It is almost 2018 and everyone’s ditching the standard cloth curtain for the more eclectic bead designs to revive the look of their home interior.
 Beading has become a major craft sensation in recent years and has evolved into something more than jewelry designs, making its way into the homes of many!
-Inspired by the 60s and 70s era of beaded curtains and groovy designs, a bead curtain will surely jazz up the look of your home.
+Inspired by the 60s and 70s era of beaded curtains and groovy designs, a nice bead curtain will surely jazz up the look of your home.
 To get that perfect replication of a 60s bedroom design, read on to find out how you can make your own colorful curtain out of thousands of beads.

 What you’ll need: